Skip to main content

 Version: Specify the version of the application you’re creating.
 Versioning helps you manage updates and track changes to your application over time.

-File Type: Select the file type that you need to process.
-Currently, only Parquet files are supported.
 Support for additional file formats will be introduced in future versions of DATPROF Runtime.

 Once you’ve entered the application details, you’re ready to add file patterns and masking functions!